kperi/Kalchas/README.md

 ```

-A more detailed full page OCR using Kalhas and Kraken can be found [here](demo.ipynb)
+A more detailed full page OCR example using Kalhas and Kraken can be found [here](demo.ipynb)

 ### Citing